CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-7.md

 They offer a recommended maps section which include maps about Racial and Ethnic Diversity, Modestly-Priced Homes and Gentrifying Neighborhoods.

 _I took a closer look at the Gentrifying Neighborhoods map.
-And it  took me some time to figure them out._
+And it  took me some time to figure them out._ _They have the typical red, yellow green color scale, which makes it easy to spot good and bad parts.
+I would have wished more explanation.
+I clicked on Gentrifying Neighborhoods but I am not sure if a green or a red district is gentrified._

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549903939/Volume%204/boston-gentrification-detail.png)